tryforge/ForgeDB/README.md

        ...options // The options you currently have
        extensions: [
             new ForgeDB({
-               type: ""; //You've to put the DB you want to use, available: mysql, postgres, better-sqlite3, sqlite, mongodb url?: string
+               type: ""; // You've to put the DB you want to use.
+Available: mysql, postgres, better-sqlite3, sqlite, mongodb url?: string
                host?: string
                port?: number